brianbruggeman/glfw-cffi/README.md

   [64-bit Windows](https://github.com/glfw/glfw/releases/download/3.1.2/glfw-3.1.2.bin.WIN64.zip) or
   [32-bit Windows](https://github.com/glfw/glfw/releases/download/3.1.2/glfw-3.1.2.bin.WIN32.zip)

+GLFW3 is relatively new, so some older installations of Linux may not have `libglfw` directly available.
+You may check out the [travis.yml](https://github.com/brianbruggeman/glfw-cffi/blob/master/.travis.yml#L34-L52) file within our github repo for more information on setup on older systems.

 ## Usage:

 Please note that the convention for Python is to use snake_case and not